Top 10 Online Transcription Jobs in Kenya

 You will have to pass a test to get started working for Verbal Ink, and if you pass, it will be up to Verbal Ink’s discretion whether or not they want to hire you.

-If you have a good grasp of English and can pass a thorough screening process, Verbal Ink is worth consideration.
-You need to provide your resume and cover letter in the application process to be considered.
+Verbal Ink is worth considering if you have a good grasp of English and can pass a thorough screening process.
+You must provide your resume and cover letter in the application process to be considered.

 The company has rebranded to Ubiqus On Demand.